sta/websocket-sharp/README.md

 The `WebSocket.Log` property provides the logging functions.

-If you want to change the current logging level (the default is `LogLevel.ERROR`), you use the `WebSocket.Log.Level` property.
+If you change the current logging level (the default is `LogLevel.ERROR`), you use the `WebSocket.Log.Level` property.

 ```cs
 ws.Log.Level = LogLevel.DEBUG;